 Legacy Scholarship has been designed to acknowledge and recognize the children and grandchildren of SCU alumni who have also chosen to pursue a career in complementary and alternative health care.
 Students who are awarded the Legacy Scholarship will receive a 5% discount on tuition for each of their 10 terms at SCU provided they maintain a minimum of a 2.0 cumulative GPA.
 The applicant for this scholarship must provide appropriate documentation of their relationship with the alumnus.

-The Dr. Stephen and Mrs. Alice Kwan Care and Love Scholarship is a merit and need-based academic scholarship available to candidates for admission to our Doctor of Acupuncture and Chinese Medicine (DACM) graduate program at SCU.
-The scholarship award amount covers 50% of the DACM program tuition each term the student remains eligible.
-Applicants must demonstrate commitment to integrative healthcare, must have demonstrated financial need, and must have an entering grade point average (GPA) of 3.4 or higher.
-In addition to the SCU Scholarship application, 3 letters of recommendation from supervisors and/or previous or current faculty of courses taken must be submitted as well.
-These letters can be emailed directly to firstname.lastname@example.org.
+Dr. Stephen and Mrs. Alice Kwan Care and Love Scholarship is a merit and need-based academic scholarship available to candidates for admission to our Doctor of Acupuncture and Chinese Herbal Medicine (DAcCHM) graduate program at SCU.
+The scholarship award covers 50% of the DAcCHM program tuition each term the student remains eligible.
+Applicants must demonstrate commitment to integrative healthcare, demonstrate financial need, and have an entering grade point average (GPA) of 3.4 or higher.
+In addition to the SCU Scholarship application, three letters of recommendation from supervisors and/or previous or current faculty of courses taken must be submitted as well.
+These letters can be emailed directly to email@example.com.
 Upon notification of scholarship selection, scholarship recipients must also agree to other terms as indicated by the donors.*